133750lj4m0rd4/lil-stuff/README.md

-it's just a little stuff that i write do whatever you want with it, i don't really care
+it's just a little stuff that i write. do whatever you want with it, i don't really care.